StyraInc/regal/README.md

 - `--enable-all` enables **all** rules
 - `--enable-category` enables all rules in a category, overriding `--disable-all` (may be repeated)
 - `--enable` enables a specific rule, overriding `--disable-all` and `--disable-category` (may be repeated)
+- `--ignore-files` ignores files using glob patterns, overriding `ignore` in the config file (may be repeated)

 All CLI flags override configuration provided in file.